 In addition to making sure your staff feels appreciated at work, it’s crucial to communicate a sense of purpose.
 We know that the most successful retail companies ensure that their employees know the deeper meaning of their work, and how even the most mundane tasks ladder up to a greater mission.

 Keeping a pulse on the happiness of your retail employees, communicating how their work translates into something bigger, and recognizing their good work will go a long way.

-Your store employees are juggling countless tasks, especially in the wake of a year of the pandemic.
+Your store employees are juggling countless tasks, especially in the wake of a pandemic.
 There is a huge amount of information hitting stores, all while handing the usual tasks that are necessary to keep the store running and serve customers well.
 Today, only 29% of the direction sent from HQ stores is executed correctly, across the entire retail industry.